 Whether it is on a small pleasure craft on a lake or a canal or a large vessel on the open seas, being on a boat can pose serious risks of accidents causing injury or death.
 In the event that you or one of your loved ones suffers an accident on a ship that wasn’t their fault, you can make use of your right to claim compensation by using our personal injury solicitors to represent you and help you through the process.
-Laws regarding accident claims and maritime laws can be complicated sometimes, and many people might not know where to start when it comes to making claims.
-That’s why we’ve written this guide to explain how compensation claims work for you to familiarise yourself with the topic and help you feel more confident about starting a claim.
+Laws regarding boat accident compensation claims and maritime laws can be complicated sometimes, and many people might not know where to start when it comes to making a boat accident claim.
+That’s why we’ve written this guide to explain how compensation claims work for you to familiarise yourself with the topic and help you feel more confident about starting a boat accident claim.

-We can provide you with expert help at each step of the claims process, from the first consultation through to making the case itself, and it won’t put you out of pocket either, thanks to our no win no fee policy.
-At the end of this page, you will see our contact details; please use them if you have any questions or if you decide you do want to make a ship accident claim.
+We can provide you with expert help at each step of the claims process, from the first consultation through to making the case itself, and it won’t put you out of pocket either, thanks to our No Win No Fee policy.
+At the end of this page, you will see our contact details; please use them if you have any questions or if you decide you do want to make a boat accident claim.

 - Sinking or capsizing due to the negligence of the pilot or crew, either of the vessel in question or of another vessel.